AIR CONDITIONING REPAIR

 Within Chiller Shell & Tube Condenser systems water / glycol generally flows through the internal tube bundles, which during normal operation are designed for a given fouling factor to maintain sufficient refrigerant heat transfer.
 Depending on the frequency and specification of system water treatment over time the water / glycol leaves deposits within the tube bundle that build up, reducing heat transfer and flow rates that impact system performance.

 Where practicable non-invasive chemical cleaning of the tubes is completed.
-However, this is not always possible and our engineers are able to remove the condenser-endplates, allowing access to the heat exchanger tube bundle.
+However, this is not always possible and our network of engineers are able to remove the condenser-endplates, allowing access to the heat exchanger tube bundle.
 Each tube is then individually cleaned with brush tipped rods, removing blockages and deposits from the tubes increasing system efficiency.

 AIR CONDITIONING FAN COIL REPAIR